MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-B-Acquisition-Planning/part-9-Contractor-Qualifications/subpart-9.5-Organizational-Consultant-Conflicts-Interest/section-9.505-2.md

 ##### 9.505-2 Preparing specifications or work statements. #####

 (a)(1) If a contractor prepares and furnishes complete specifications covering nondevelopmental items, to be used in a competitive acquisition, that contractor shall not be allowed to furnish these items, either as a prime contractor or as a subcontractor, for a reasonable period of time including, at least, the duration of the initial production contract.
-This rule shall not apply to -
+The restriction in this paragraph (a)(1) shall not apply to—

 (i) Contractors that furnish at Government request specifications or data regarding a product they provide, even though the specifications or data may have been paid for separately or in the price of the product; or